Peter Hulick, MD | Michael Caplan, MD | Mark Dunnenberger, PharmD | Karen Kaul, MD, PhD | Janardan Khandekar, MD | Jianfeng Xu, DrPH

 She is a past president of the Association for Molecular Pathology, and served as Editor in Chief of the Journal of Molecular Diagnostics until 2010.
 She has been significantly involved in molecular diagnostics efforts, education, regulation, and standardization of the practice of molecular pathology for several professional societies.
 She is the recipient of the 2008 Association for Molecular Pathology Leadership Award.
 In 2011, she was appointed as a Trustee of the American Board of Pathology.
 She was an ELAM (Executive Leadership in Academic Medicine) fellow in 2011-2012.
 In October 2012, she was named Chair of the Department of Pathology and Laboratory Medicine at NorthShore.

-Janardan Dinkar Khandekar, MD, Director of the Center for Molecular Medicine
+Janardan Dinkar Khandekar, MD, Director of Innovation and Education for the Neaman Center for Personalized Medicine

-Dr. Janardan Khandekar is the Director of the Center for Molecular Medicine, and also a Clinical Professor at the University of Chicago Pritzker School of Medicine.
+Dr. Janardan Khandekar is the Director of Innovation and Education for the Neaman Center for Personalized Medicine, and also a Clinical Professor at the University of Chicago Pritzker School of Medicine.
 He holds the Board of Directors/Janardan Khandekar, MD, Chair in Molecular Medicine.
 In addition, he is the Chairman of the Medical Advisory Committee for the NorthShore Kellogg Cancer Center.

 Board-certified in Internal Medicine and Medical Oncology, Dr. Khandekar obtained his MBBS, MD from the University of Indore, India.
 His notable postgraduate career includes a Medical council of Canada Fellowship at the University of Montreal; a Fellowship in Oncology at Tufts University Hospitals; sabbaticals in Molecular Biology and Molecular Genetics at both Northwestern University and Baylor; and visiting Fellowship at the Weitzman Institute in Israel.